-Criminal and human rights lawyer, retired British Army officer, former terrorism and war crimes prosecutor, hostage survivor, professional speaker, published author and mother of triplet boys!
+Criminal and human rights lawyer, retired British Army officer, former terrorism and war crimes prosecutor, professional speaker & published author

 - Leadership Ethics/Integrity